duygu1kacar/duygu1kacar/README.md

-- 👋 Hi, I’m @duygu1kacar
+- 👋 Hi, I’m duygu kacar
-- 👀 I’m interested in ...
+- 🌱 I’m currently learning C++ and python.
-- 🌱 I’m currently learning ...
+- 💻 I received training in the field of cyber security as an ethical hacker, penetration tester, forensic information security.
-- 💞️ I’m looking to collaborate on ...
+- 🦾 We have a team in the field of cyber security at my school.
+His Name is BEU CYBER.
-- 📫 How to reach me ...
+- 📫 How to reach me duygikacar1@gmail.com

 <!---
 duygu1kacar/duygu1kacar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.